MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 The User's client sends a `POST /calls/{callId}/sdp` request with the SDP answer after local media setup.

-The WebRTC Service validates and stores the SDP answer in the Call Repository, then establishes the media connection.
+The WebRTC Service validates and stores the SDP answer temporarily in Redis, then establishes the media connection.

-The Call Repository updates the CallSession status to "active" and records the connection timestamp.
+Once connection is established:

+- PostgreSQL CallSession updated with status="active", sdpOffer, sdpAnswer (persisted)
+- Redis signaling state can be discarded

-If recording is enabled, the Recording Service starts capturing media streams and creates a Recording record in the Recording Repository linked to the call.
+If recording is enabled, the Recording Service starts capturing media streams and creates a Recording record in PostgreSQL Recording Repository linked to the call.

-The Event Bus emits a `call.started` event for monitoring and analytics.
+The Event Bus emits `call.started` event for monitoring and analytics.

 The system responds with `200 OK`, confirming the call is established.

 ---

-### Process Real-Time Speech (STT) Figure [8.6]
+### Process Real-Time Speech (STT) Figure [7.2.6]

 During an active voice call, the WebRTC Service receives audio chunks from the client's microphone through the RTC connection.

 The VAD Service analyzes each audio chunk to detect speech activity and filters out silence.
+VAD state managed in memory and Redis.

 When speech is detected, audio chunks are buffered and sent to the STT Service for transcription.